kelsey-ek/of7azure/GUIDE/Failover.md

     Capacity:      500Gi
     Access Modes:  RWO
     VolumeMode:    Filesystem
-    Mounted By:    <none>  ->  changes to the pod name when the pod is attached
+    Mounted By:    <none>  # it will be changed to the name of the Pod when the Pod is attached
     Events:        <none>
     ```